WebOrigami/docs/content/pattern/index.md

 - command-line tools
 - dev toolchains

 As a pattern, _there is no code library or framework_.
-The pattern itself helps you:
+The Map Tree pattern itself helps you:

 - Apply a higher level of rigor to development tasks.
 - Focus on the logical representation of the data instead of its physical storage and location.